On Purely Data-Driven Massive MIMO Detectors: Preliminaries

 \subsection{Massive MIMO Detection Problem}

 Consider an uplink scenario in which a massive MIMO base station with $N_r$ antennas serves $N_t$ single-antenna users, where $N_t \leq N_r$.
-We assume a frequency-flat channel, and the channel coefficients between the $N_t$ transmit antennas and the $N_r$ receive antennas are represented by the matrix $\mathbf{\tilde{H}} \in \mathbb{C}^{N_r \times N_t}$, where $\mathbf{\tilde{H}}_{ij}$ denotes the channel from the $j$th transmit antenna to the $i$th receive antenna.
+We assume a frequency-flat channel, and the channel coefficients between the $N_t$ transmit antennas and the $N_r$ receive antennas are represented by the matrix $\mathbf{\tilde{H}} \in \mathbb{C}^{N_r \times N_t}$, where $\mathbf{\tilde{H}}_{ij}$ denotes the channel from the $j$-th transmit antenna to the $i$-th receive antenna.
 The $N_t$ users transmit their symbols individually, forming a symbol vector $\mathbf{\tilde{x}} \in \mathbb{C}^{N_t}$, with each symbol belonging to a constellation $\mathcal{\tilde{X}}$.
-In this paper, we primarily focus on square quadrature amplitude modulations (QAMs) and symbols are normalized to attain unit average power.
-It is assumed that the constellation is the same for all transmitters and each symbol has the same probability of being chosen by the users.
-The received vector $\mathbf{\tilde{y}} \in \mathbb{C}^{N_r}$ results from the symbols transmitted through the channel $\mathbf{\tilde{H}}$ and is affected by additive noise $\mathbf{\tilde{n}}$.
+In this paper, we primarily focus on square quadrature amplitude modulation (QAM), and the symbols are normalized to attain unit average power.
+It is assumed that the constellation is the same for all transmitters, and each symbol has the same probability of being chosen by the users.
+The received vector $\mathbf{\tilde{y}} \in \mathbb{C}^{N_r}$ is formed as the transmitted symbol vector propagates through the channel $\mathbf{\tilde{H}}$ and is corrupted by additive noise $\mathbf{\tilde{n}}$.
 This relationship is expressed as: